masonfmatthews/rails_assignments/challenges/rails_challenges.md

 * Whenever the form is submitted, create a new record in the database.

 * Change the "Thank You" view to show information out of the database rather than out of params.

+#### REST

+* Having both the form and the thank-you page in one action is suboptimal.
+Restructure the `home` controller to implement REST.

+* You may wish that I had not asked you to restructure the `home` controller.
+What would you rather have done instead?